Before I start: I started a Pencils and Pancakes Facebook page! It would mean the world if you ‘liked’ me!!!

 I needed direction and researched advice about how exactly I should be eating.
 This book has given me just that.
 It’s called It Starts with Food by Dallas and Melissa Hartwig.

-The authors. both certified sports nutritionists and owners of a gym, start off by explaining dangers of the modern processed food and how the high carb/sugar diet causes all sorts of health problems because of silent inflammation.
+The authors are both certified sports nutritionists and owners of a gym and they start off by explaining dangers of the modern processed food and how the high carb/sugar diet causes all sorts of health problems because of silent inflammation.
 Health problems ranging from infertility to high cholesterol, IBS, and even stroke.

 I found most of the beginning a bit obvious.
 I don’t think I eat the ‘typical American diet’ they were talking about, but people who are close to me do and it makes me scared for them.

 The authors then describe the major food groups that are linked to silent inflammation and insulin resistance: sugar & sweeteners, alcohol, legumes, dairy and grains.
 They go into detail about the harmful effects of these food groups on the body.
 The food groups not only cause hormonal imbalances, but also have negative psychological effects that are equally as damaging.

 The authors propose the reader adopts what they call the ‘Whole 30’ lifestyle and diet, which is cutting out all of these foods in entirety for 30 days in order for the body to do a ‘reset’, get hormones under control and counteract the effects of inflammation.
 They include a really easy to use meal plan, pictures and some great recipes for Whole 30 approved food, and what they call the ‘meal template’.

 You should eat three meals a day, each comprising of 1-2 servings if protein and 2-3 cups of veggies, and one serving of healthy fat.
 It also leaves room for a pre and post work out meal of protein and carbs if you’re intensely working out.